mablack/cordova-diagnostic-plugin/README.md

 Indicates if the app is registered for remote (push) notifications on the device.

-On iOS 8+, returns true if the app is registered for remote notifications and received its device token, or false if registration has not occurred, has failed, or has been denied by the user.
+Returns true if the app is registered for remote notifications and received its device token, or false if registration has not occurred, has failed, or has been denied by the user.
 Note that user preferences for notifications in the Settings app will not affect this.

-On iOS <=7, returns true if app is registered for remote notifications AND alert style is not set to "None" (i.e. "Banners" or "Alerts") - same as [isRemoteNotificationsEnabled()](#isremotenotificationsenabled).

     cordova.plugins.diagnostic.isRegisteredForRemoteNotifications(successCallback, errorCallback);